 If you think that your child may have dyslexia or other specific learning difficulty, the first step should be to discuss his/her progress with the class teacher or tutor.
 If you feel that your child is not making adequate progress, we recommend contacting the school’s Special Educational Needs Co-ordinator [SENCo].
 The SENCo will discuss your child’s performance and progress with class or subject teachers and provide you with an appraisal of the situation.
 This may reassure you that progress is being made and nothing additional or different is required.

 If there is agreement that progress is not adequate, the SENCo will discuss with you the arrangements the school will make to support your child.
 Until September 2014 this type of support was known as ‘School Action’ or ‘School Action Plus’, and the support to be provided was documented in an ‘Individual Education Plan’ [IEP].
-These categories are being abolished and replaced with a single category called ‘SEN Support’.
-Children and young people should be transferred to this new category by September 2015.
+These categories have now been abolished and replaced with a single category called ‘SEN Support’, and children and young people will have been transferred to this new category by September 2015.
 The new SEND Code of Practice 2014 outlines a ‘graduated approach’ for SEN support.

 Under this approach, all early years and education providers must continue to use their ‘best endeavours’ to meet the special educational needs of dyslexic children and ensure that they have the support they need.
 They are expected to follow a process being called ‘assess, plan, do, review’.
 The need for high quality teaching is emphasised.